Ambiyang/learning/OpenSSL/install.md

 ## Note
-`The way to install openssl changes depends on openssl version and env(os,vs etc..) used`
+`The way to install openssl changes depending on the version of openssl and environment(os,vs etc..)`

 ## Download
 - OpenSSL Source